EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/introduction.md

 1. Build and test the image and upload to the GitHub Container Registry (GHCR), either locally or using a CI/CD pipeline.
 1. Login to a SHS desktop enabled for container execution to pull and run the container.

-This guide contains a number of [workflow examples](./workflow-examples.md) designed to assist users in building SHS-ready containers.
+This guide contains a number of [workflow examples](./workflow-examples.md) designed to assist you in building SHS-ready containers.
 Other [container examples](./container-examples.md) are also available in our [SHS Container Samples](https://github.com/EPCCed/tre-container-samples/) repository.

 ## SHS directories

-Before continuing with this guide, it is important that the users are aware of the SHS file system directories so that they can be used correctly within their containers.
+Before continuing with this guide, it is important that you are aware of the SHS file system directories so that they can be used correctly within their containers.
 Project data inside the SHS can be found in the `/safe_data/<project-id>` directory.

 The CES tools automatically map this to a directory called `/safe_data` inside the container.
 Additionally, two directories are created and mapped to the user's home directory.
 The first one is `/scratch`, a temporary directory that is removed after container termination on the host system.